My Music: A journey of expanding consciousness

 The recent passing of Richard Alpert, aka Ram Dass, the Harvard social psychologist and researcher turned mystic, reminded me of his classic book, Be Here Now.
 It describes the journey of expanded consciousness, one we begin when escaping a menial and unhealthy existence.
 Some do this on their own, or with guided psychedelics, others with meditation, and many with a combination of methods.

-My life’s journey began as a teenager, with a major influence of music from songwriters on the same road—those able to write lyrics in meaningful, heartfelt beautiful songs.
+My life’s journey began as a teenager, with a major influence of storytelling music from songwriters on the same road—those able to write lyrics in meaningful, heartfelt beautiful songs.
 In addition to Dylan and the Beatles, they included the Moody Blues, Cat Stevens, Nina Simone, Leonard Cohen, and many others.
-So it was only logical that when I became a songwriter, the lyrics were part of the journey too.
+So it was only logical that when I woke as a songwriter in mid-life, the stories in lyric forms were part of the journey too.
 My songs reflect rebirth, real love, expanded consciousness, and the interfering, intrusion and illusion of society.

 A good lyric is interpreted differently by many who hear it, matching their own moods and memories.
 Many of mine seem to hide that meaning more than others, some say too much, while others don’t or are even blunt.